opentensor/developer-docs/docs/btcli.md

-This command is designed to provide users with comprehensive information about each subnet within the network, including its unique identifier (netuid), the number of neurons, maximum neuron capacity, emission rate, tempo, recycle register cost (burn), proof of work (PoW) difficulty, and the name or SS58 address of the subnet owner.
+This command is designed to provide users with comprehensive information about each subnet within the network, including its unique identifier (netuid), the number of neurons, maximum neuron capacity, emission rate, tempo, recycle register cost (burn), proof of work (PoW) difficulty, and the name or SS58 address of the subnet creator.

 Upon invocation, the command performs the following actions: